chloealbright/DevHiveMind/Devops/Docker/Docker Tidbits.md

 Having two "Copy" aids with dependencies through layered caching in Docker.

+Use official Docker images from companies or technologies like node official image

+When managing security you basically doing Linux commands

+Doing Docker RUN then whatever links command around permissions

+And Docker USER

 Consider using bind mounts for configuration or ENV files.
 Example: